 Baby artichokes may be braised, steamed, roasted, boiled, baked, marinated and hearts preserved in oil.
 When slow-cooked, such as roasting, braising and poaching, artichokes become tender, more flavorful and they absorb the savory flavors around them most optimally.
 Artichokes pair well with both fatty ingredients and high acid ingredients.
 Complimentary ingredients include anchovies, bacon, basil, butter, cheeses, especially goat and feta, cream, garlic, lemon, hollandaise, mushrooms, pepper, sausage, thyme, tomatoes, vinaigrettes, white wine and truffles.
 For the optimum quality baby artichoke, select artichokes that have a tight core. if you squeeze the artichoke and it squeaks, it is fresh.

 Artichokes were first cultivated in the Mediterranean region thousands of years ago, specifically in the northern region of Africa, called Maghreb, where they are still found growing in their wild state.
 Fiesole artichokes owe their name to the city of Fiesole, Italy, an ancient Etruscan town located in the scenic hills above Florence.
 They were initially bred from the Violetta de Provence artichoke, a purple variety native to southern France.

 Recipes that include Baby Purple (Fiesole) Artichokes.
 One is easiest, three is harder.

-People have spotted Baby Purple (Fiesole) Artichokes using the Specialty Produce app for iPhone and Android.
+Someone spotted Baby Purple (Fiesole) Artichokes using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.